 Returning to nursing

-If you were a registered nurse but have had a break, you will need to meet a number of requirements to re-register with the Nursing and Midwifery Council (NMC).
-This will include completing a number of practice hours.
-If you have not completed the required number of practice hours you will have to complete an approved Return to Practice (RTP) programme before making an application to re-join the register.
+If you were a registered nurse but have had a break, you will need to meet a number of requirements to re-register with the Nursing and Midwifery Council (NMC), including completing a number of practice hours.
+If you have not completed the required number of practice hours you will have to complete an approved Return to Practice (RTP) programme before applying to re-join the register.

-If your registration was removed by one of the NMC’s fitness to practice panels, you will have to apply for restoration to the register.
+If your registration was removed by one of the NMC’s fitness to practise panels, you will have to apply for restoration to the register.

 Find out more about returning to the NMC register.